FilipRazek/poker-hands/README.md

 Built with TDD, using Jest.

-Can be used to solve a certain Project Euler problem ;)
+Can also be used to solve the [Poker hands problem](https://projecteuler.net/problem=54) from Project Euler.
+To do so, run `npm run solve-euler`.